NRCHKB/node-red-contrib-homekit-bridged/README.md

 ## FAQ

+#### How can I get started?

+Our [wiki page](https://github.com/oliverrahner/node-red-contrib-homekit-bridged/wiki) has a growing list of examples and explanations of how to use many features of these nodes.
+After you've gone through the wiki page and you are still having questions, please open an issue.

 #### How can I generate Debug logs?

 Stop your node-red instance and start it again using the following command: